osamahali/Seattle-AirBnB-Project/README.md

 Business questions we aim to answer:

-- How homeownser manage thier propert for airBnB? by understand the monthly occupancy ratio, the priciest neighborhoods, Seasonality, trends
+- How homeowner manage their property for airBnB? by understand the monthly occupancy ratio, the priciest neighborhoods, Seasonality, trends
-- does you property type in the most demand amounf travelers?
+- Does you property type in the most demand among travelers?
 - When is the best time to rent?
 - How much revenue do Airbnb hosts make?
 - Can we explore some of the worst reviews for additional insights?